AdolfVonKleist/Phonetisaurus/README.md

 This repository contains scripts suitable for training, evaluating and using grapheme-to-phoneme models for speech recognition using the OpenFst framework.
-The current build requires OpenFst version 1.6.0 or later, and the examples below use version 1.6.2.
+The current build requires OpenFst version 1.6.0 or later, and the examples below use version 1.7.2.

 The repository includes C++ binaries suitable for training, compiling, and evaluating G2P models.
 It also some simple python bindings which may be used to extract individual multigram scores, alignments, and to dump the raw lattices in .fst format for each word.

+The python scripts and bindings were tested most recently with python v3.8.5.

 Standalone distributions related to previous INTERSPEECH papers, as well as the complete, exported final version of the old google-code repository are available via ```git-lfs``` in a separate